(Adapted from Chapter 4 of Temporary Insanity-Costa Rica: My Way

-On my first full day in Costa Rica, I emerged from the cafeteria of the Costa Rican-North American Cultural Center in San José, where I had bought a hamburger and coke after a day of studying Spanish.
+On my first full day in Costa Rica, I emerged from the cafeteria of the Costa Rican-North American Cultural Center in San Jose, where I had bought a hamburger and Coke after a day of studying Spanish.
 It was nearing the 6 o’clock hour, the usual time for sunset in Costa Rica.

 I became aware of a real problem.
-My goal was to go back to the house where I was staying in a San José suburb, but had lost the note telling me what bus number to take to my destination, not to mention the home address and phone number.
+My goal was to go back to the house where I was staying in a San Jose suburb, but I had lost the note telling me what bus number to take to my destination, not to mention the home address and phone number.
 Worse, I couldn’t even remember the name of the suburb where I was staying.
 It sounded Indian, that’s all I knew.

-Feeling self-conscious and worried about my American accent that would further mark me as a foreigner, as if my bus companions didn’t know it already, I sat there trying to figure out when it was my stop.
+I got on the first city bus that seemed to go in the right direction.
+It was mobbed, but I found a seat in the far back.
+Every so often, someone would yank a cord by the window, which signaled the bus driver to stop.
+Sometimes, the cord didn’t work.
+That meant yelling “parada” (stop).
+Feeling self-conscious and worried about the American accent that would further mark me as a foreigner, as if my bus companions didn’t know it already, I sat there trying to figure out when it was my stop.
 Finally, after seeing a church that looked familiar, I stumbled up front to the driver and signaled to let me out.
 The door opened.
 I tumbled off the steep steps and into a ditch filled with sewage.
 It was my birthday.
 What a way to celebrate it.

 Apparently, I hadn’t broken any bones.
 But I smelled like manure.
 I wondered if this ditch was anywhere near where I was staying.
 There was nothing else to do but start walking until I could get under a streetlight and somebody could see me as darkness approached.